AnssiR66/AlanStdLib/assets/images/README.md

 ![img_folders.jpg][img_folders.jpg]

+## Library Classes Diagram

+- [`library-classes.svg`][library-classes.svg]

+This diagram of the predefined StdLib classes was created using [Dia Diagram Editor], and it's automatically converted to the required formats via scripts.

+![library-classes.svg][library-classes.svg]

 ## Predefined Classes Diagram

 - [`predefined-classes.svg`][predefined-classes.svg]

-This diagram of the predefined classes was created using [Dia Diagram Editor], and is automatically converted to the required formats via scripts.
+This diagram of the predefined classes was created using [Dia Diagram Editor], and it's automatically converted to the required formats via scripts.

 This image was taken from the assets of the _ALAN Manual_, available at the [Alan-Docs] repository: